AWSKMSGenerateDataKeyWithoutPlaintextRequest

 Specifies the encryption context that will be used when encrypting the data key.

-An encryption context is a collection of non-secret key-value pairs that represents additional authenticated data.
+An encryption context is a collection of non-secret key-value pairs that represent additional authenticated data.
 When you use an encryption context to encrypt data, you must specify the same (an exact case-sensitive match) encryption context to decrypt the data.
-An encryption context is optional when encrypting with a symmetric CMK, but it is highly recommended.
+An encryption context is supported only on operations with symmetric encryption KMS keys.
+On operations with symmetric encryption KMS keys, an encryption context is optional, but it is strongly recommended.

 Declaration